C-Kan-42/curator/README.md

 -----------
 [Live Website Link](https://curator-1.herokuapp.com/#/)

 This web app is a clone of Feedly, a popular news aggregator.
-With so many sources of news today, this site allows you to subscribe to your preferred news sources and RSS feeds, and organize them into feeds.
-With Curator, you are able to curate and view your own personalized news page, with your favorite topics and sites all in one place.
+With so many sources of news today, this site allows users to subscribe to your preferred news sources and organize them into feeds.
+Curator makes use of RSS Feeds, which hold raw data from news sources and allow users to bypass social media and advertisements while consuming their favorite articles.
+Curator enables users to curate and view their own personalized news page, with their favorite topics and sites neatly organized in one place.

 ## Technology